assumptionsoup/sublime_whitespace/README.md

 Only trim trailing whitespace on new lines.

-Or if the file contains my email address.
+Or if the file contains a configurable pattern, usually your email address.

 The easiest way to install this: go to Tools -> New Plugin, copy the text below into that new plugin, add your email addresses